dongfangduoshou123/Caffe2-yolo-v3/README.md

   Assume you have already installed the Caffe2 from source.

+      1. Pelase Use the newest caffe2 in pytorch repo,cut the Yolo folder to the pytorch-master/modules,the open the CMakeList in the modules folder and add a line with content add_subdirectory(Yolo),and close it
-      1. Make the yolo op as a module:If your Caffe2 older one(https://github.com/caffe2/caffe2),cut the Yolo folder to the Caffe2-master/modules;if your Caffe2 is newer(https://github.com/pytorch/pytorch)cut the Yolo folder to the pytorch-master/modules,the open the CMakeList in the modules folder and add a line with content add_subdirectory(Yolo),and close it.
+      .(Departured:Make the yolo op as a module:If your Caffe2 older one(https://github.com/caffe2/caffe2),cut the Yolo folder to the Caffe2-master/modules;if your Caffe2 is newer(https://github.com/pytorch/pytorch)cut the Yolo folder to the pytorch-master/modules,the open the CMakeList in the modules folder and add a line with content add_subdirectory(Yolo),and close it.)

       2.recompile the whole Caffe2 Project:assume Curent dir is Caffe2-master